PVoLan/wooden-architecture/Chapter2/index.md

 ### <a name="utilities"></a>Utilities

 Utility is a relatively independent code module, implementing entire piece of functionality.
-Typically this functionality may contain some piece of what developers call "business rules", but not too much - one utility is possible to use in multiple business situations.
+Typically this functionality may contain some piece of what developers call "business rules", but not too much - one particular utility is expected to use in multiple business situations.

 Utilities may depend only on Entities and Tools.
 They never depend on other objects (including other utilities).